Make a difference

-“Had we not had lockdown, they may have asked if she wanted to go into The Hospice had they room but she wanted to be at home anyway.
+Ann recalls: “Had we not had lockdown, they may have asked if she wanted to go into the hospice had they room but she wanted to be at home anyway.
 If she had gone in, we probably wouldn't have been allowed to see her and that would have been awful for all of us.
 It would have killed all three of us if we couldn't get to her.

 “She trusted them implicitly and, when she was conscious, she was delighted they were there and that just relived us so much.
 We cannot praise them enough.
 It's an amazing service.”

 SinglePoint arranged for a hospital bed to be set up at home, along with other equipment to support the family in caring for Doris.

 “There was a lot of continuity, which I know is not always easy,” remembers Sandra.
 “We always knew the nurses who were coming to do her syringe driver, and they always used to treat her and talk to her with great dignity and respect.
 They explained everything to us too.”

 Ann and Sandra welcomed the visits from the virtual ward team as they were not having much rest, especially after Doris had fallen out of bed prompting Sandra to set her alarm every hour during the night so she could check on her mum.
 She says: